guide icon

 3. Analyze KPIs

-Collect reliable supplier performance information using procurement management software.
-Create unique indicators for each vendor and keep statistics on hand at all times, and choose the appropriate vendor for every transaction based on the information you have.
+Collect reliable supplier performance information using your procurement management software.
+Create unique indicators for each vendor, review statistics, and select the most suitable vendor for every purchase transaction.

 4. Utilize digital, automated, and integrated solutions